InterMask: 3D Human Interaction Generation via Collaborative Masked Modeling: Experiments

-\textbf{Inter-M Transformer} Table~\ref{tab:ablation_trans} presents an ablation study to evaluate key components of our \emph{Inter-M Transformer}.
+Table~\ref{tab:ablation_trans} presents an ablation study to evaluate key components of our \emph{Inter-M Transformer}.
 We compared collaborative modeling against alternative modeling and examined the impact of various attention mechanisms and masking strategies. \emph{Alternative Modeling} (\cref{app:alternative}) models tokens of one person at a time, while conditioning in on the tokens of the other person, leading to an alternative generation during inference. \emph{Collaborative Modeling} on the other hand, models tokens of both individuals simultaneously.
 Our full InterMask model with collaborataive modeling outperforms all ablated versions, particularly in R-Precision and FID scores.
 Notably, removing any of the attention mechanisms or employing alternative modeling severely degraded performance, with spatio-temporal attention being the most crucial one.
 Additionally, step unroll and interaction masking proved to be further fine-tuning the results.
 These results highlight the synergistic importance of all components in our transformer architecture for effective interaction modeling.
-The contribution of spatio-temporal attentionis further verified by the qualitative comparison illustrated in~\Cref{fig:ablation_trans}.
-While the model without spatio-temporal attention generates somewhat plausible individual poses, such as \emph{punching} and \emph{blocking} in the \emph{boxing} scenario, it fails to fully capture the dynamics of the interaction, leading to incorrect positioning between the two individuals.
-Similarly, in the \emph{sneaking} scenario, the model without spatio-temporal attention does not capture the gradual change in distance between the two individuals, where one should be moving closer to the other.
-In contrast, the model with spatio-temporal attention accurately captures these spatial dynamics and interactions.
+Qualitative results for selected ablation studies are shown in~\cref{app:ablation_vis}.